abuseofnotation/abuseofnotation.github.io/cv.md

 * Deep knowledge of the web platform.
 * Huge experience with *front-end* JavaScript development - coding single page applications with React, Angular and other frameworks, designing interfaces with HTML and CSS.
 Canvas API.
 * Experience with *back-end* web development with node d Ruby on Rails.
 Experience with SQL database development.
 * Good knowledge of TypeScript.
-Huge interest in type systems.
+Huge interest in *type systems*.
 * Ability to construct technical solutions that span across multiple technologies.
-* Experience with creating and maintaining software documentation, both developer-oriented (API docs, product overviews and tutorials) and user-oriented (integrated tips, video tutorials).
+* Experience with creating and maintaining *software documentation*, both developer-oriented (API docs, product overviews and tutorials) and user-oriented (integrated tips, video tutorials).
 * Huge interest in *functional programming* experience with Haskell and PureScript.
-* Experience with designing user interfaces and user experience.
+* Experience with designing *user interfaces* and user experience.
-* System administration.
-Good **Unix** skills.
+* Experience with handling server administration, deployments etc. Good *Unix* skills, some AWS experience.

 Project management
 ---

 * Experience in *leading* small to medium software projects - facilitating scrums performing code reviews, making architecture decisions, solving tech and people issues, distributing the work between the team members.
 * Experience in *mentoring* junior developers and other team members - performing induction trainings, conducting one-on-one meetings and reviews.
 * Experience in communicating with *clients*, grokking different domains, putting down and implementing business requirements, and in general keeping them happy.

 Domain knowledge
 ---

-* Experience with implementing ERP solutions.
+* Experience with implementing *ERP* solutions.
-* Experience with implementing finance and trading platforms.
+* Experience with implementing *finance* and trading platforms.
-* Experience with implementing accounting/bookkeeping software.
+* Experience with implementing *accounting/bookkeeping* software.
-* Experience with implementing software for handling reservations and event registration.
+* Experience with implementing software for handling *reservations* and event registration.
-* Experience with handling payments with Stripe.
+* Experience with handling payments with *Stripe*.
-* Experience with OAuth single-sign-on solutions.
+* Experience with *OAuth* single-sign-on solutions.

 Misc
 ----